keuss/git-cheatsheet/README.md

 - `git branch -r` : show remote branch.
 - `git checkout <existing-branch>` : check out the specified branch.
 - `git checkout -b <new-branch>` : create and check out new-branch.
+- `git push -u origin <new-branch>` : pushes new-feature to the central repository (origin), and the -u flag adds it as a remote tracking branch.
+After setting up the tracking branch, git push can be invoked without any parameters to automatically push the <new-branch> branch to the central repository
 - `git merge <branch>` : merge the specified branch into the current branch.
 Git will determine the merge algorithm automatically.
 - `git merge --no-ff <branch>` : merge the specified branch into the current branch, but always generate a merge commit (even if it was a fast-forward merge).
 This is useful for documenting all merges that occur in your repository.
 - `git branch -d <branch>` or `git branch -D <branch>` : delete Local Branch